 Remove from oven and allow to cool in the pans for 20 minutes before turning them out onto a wire rack and allowing to cool completely before frosting.

 Chocolate Fudge Frosting:

 Finely chop the dark chocolate and place in a medium sized heat proof bowl.
 Melt in your microwave in 30 second intervals.
-This usually takes about 1 minute 30 seconds for me.
+This usually takes about 1 minute for me, so keep checking your microwave.
 Stir gently with a spatula until smooth.
 Set aside to cool to room temperature – at least 20 minutes.
-If you do not allow your chocolate to cool sufficiently, it will melt your frosting.
+This is REALLY important!!
+If the chocolate is too hot, you'll melt the frosting.

 Once your chocolate is cooled, continue with frosting.
 Start by beating the softened butter in a large bowl for 3 minutes.
-Add powdered sugar, vanilla, heavy cream and espresso powder.
+Add the rest of the ingredients.
 Beat until creamy – about 2 minutes.
 Add in melted chocolate and beat until combined.